danilo-ambrosio/bookstore/README.md

 <img src="https://github.com/danilo-ambrosio/bookstore/blob/master/assets/postman/03-step-authorization.png" alt="authentication" />

-> The current version of the app actually emulates an authentication process just by ensuring userId in the header
+> The current version of the app actually emulates an authentication process just by ensuring userId is in the header

 Changing the payload/request param is not needed as Postman will inject `username` and `password` variables.
 After the user is successfully logged in, the `userId` header param is automatically set by a post-response script in Postman.